izderadicka/audioserve/README.md

 [ [**DEMO AVAILABLE** - shared secret: mypass] ](https://audioserve.zderadicka.eu)

-**New web client is at alpha stage - it's becoming to be usable - you can look at it [here](https://github.com/izderadicka/audioserve-web)**
+**New web client is coming - it'll be now default for master branch and soon it'll be also in stable image release.
+New client is in  [separate project](https://github.com/izderadicka/audioserve-web)**

 Simple personal server to serve audio files from directories.
 Intended primarily for audio books, but anything with decent directories structure will do.
 Focus here is on simplicity and minimalist design.

-Server is written in Rust, default web client (HTML5 + Javascript) is intended for modern browsers (latest Firefox or Chrome) and is integrated with the server.
+Server is written in Rust, new web PWA client (Typescript and Svelte) is focused on modern browsers and is using rather recent functionality (Service Worker), older, less demanding web client is still around - check [Web client chapter](#web-client) for details.
 There is also [Android client](https://github.com/izderadicka/audioserve-android) and [simple API](docs/api.md) for custom clients.

-For some background and video demo check this article(bit old but gives main motivation behind it) [Audioserve Audiobooks Server - Stupidly Simple or Simply Stupid?](http://zderadicka.eu/audioserve-audiobooks-server-stupidly-simple-or-simply-stupid)
+For some (now bit outdated) background and video demo check this article(bit old but gives main motivation behind it) [Audioserve Audiobooks Server - Stupidly Simple or Simply Stupid?](http://zderadicka.eu/audioserve-audiobooks-server-stupidly-simple-or-simply-stupid)

 If you will install audioserve and make it available on Internet do not [underestimate security](#security-best-practices).